JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 To prevent users from triggering a build accidentally and to have more control over deployments, resource consuming builds, or resource removing operations, configure [the Build Approval](build-approval.md) feature for your build.

+## Limiting number of running builds per branch

+TeamCity 2022.04 helps you improve the allocation of your build agents by [limiting the number of simultaneously running builds per branch](configuring-general-settings.md#Limit+Number+of+Simultaneously+Running+Builds).
+For example, your main branch may have an unlimited number of builds that will occupy as many build agents as they need, while you limit your feature branches to running just one build at a time.
+For example, your main branch may have an unlimited number of builds that will occupy as many build agents as they need, while you limit your feature branches to running just one build at a time.
+For example, your main branch may have an unlimited number of builds that will occupy as many build agents as they need, while you limit your feature branches to running just one build at a time.

 ## Smarter VCS Integrations
 TeamCity improves VCS integrations and provides the following new features.